annalidiajacobi/predictive_pm_board/README.md

     * Otherwise, it returns `nil`.
 3. The `app/views/projects/show.html.erb` view then displays the prediction within a styled `div` if the `@prediction` instance variable (set by the controller) is present (not `nil`).

-This simple rule provides a basic example of how a predictive system could be integrated into a project management tool to guide users on potential next steps.
+This simple rule provides a basic example of how a predictive system could be integrated into a project management tool to guide users on potential next steps.# predictive_pm_board